Last updated 29th August 2019

-There will also be a more coordinated approach to when in the 'calendar cycle' e-bulletins are distributed - making it much less likely two e-bulletins will arrive in inboxes in the same week for example - but do bear with us as we embed this new approach as it may still happen occasionally.
+There will also be a more coordinated approach to when in the 'calendar cycle' e-bulletins are distributed - making it much less likely two e-bulletins will arrive in inboxes in the same week for example.
+But please do bear with us as we embed this new approach as it may still happen occasionally!

-Most importantly, we will shortly begin to send parishes a fresh new e-bulletin entitled ‘Parish Update’ every two weeks.
-‘Parish Update’ will be the new home ONLY for all information, advice and resources from Diocesan Officers to parishes.
+Most importantly, there is now a fresh new e-bulletin entitled ‘Parish Update’ which will appear every two weeks.
+‘Parish Update’ is the new home ONLY for all information, advice and resources from Diocesan Officers to parishes.

 Much of this was previously circulated via 'Communications Update' alongside the latest news stories from and about the Diocese, but it will now have a separate home in Parish Update.
 We hope the creation of this e-bulletin will, in the longer term, also help to cut down on general email traffic to parishes from the Diocesan Offices too.

 There will always be the need to send emails direct to specific people in parishes of course.and for all kinds of reasons, but 'Parish Update' gives us a much more regular method of circulating information for general consumption to parishes.

 Parish Update has already had an immediate impact.
 The existing quarterly e-bulletin 'Growing Leaders News' will now end and the information it contained will appear in 'Parish Update' from now on.

 Please note Communications Update will continue to appear monthly but will focus solely on 'the Diocese in the news' alongside helpful communications tips for parishes from the Diocesan Communications Manager, Ronnie Semley, who is a member of the Enablers Team at the Diocesan Offices.